Visit us at:

 The neuroscience field strongly depends on acquiring faster images at greater depths for deep tissue in vivo imaging.
 Scattering media not only inhibits subsurface cell-scale imaging within tissues, such as the brain, but also limits the penetration depth of current optical imaging.
 Multi-photon microscopy (MPM) overcomes this problem at depths up to a few scattering mean free path lengths (e.g. 500 µm in mouse brain).
 Adaptive optics allows optical wavelength control needed for transformative impacts on deep tissue imaging, a goal in the neuroscience field.

-A major problem standard Multiphoton Microscopy faces is correcting for scattering media.
-Super Penetration Multi-Photon Microscopy (S-MPM), was pioneered by the Cui Lab at Howard Hughes Medical center and recently reported by Boston University on focusing light through static and dynamic strongly scattering media.
-Developed at Boston University and commercialized by Boston Micromachines Corporation (BMC), the enabling component is a fast MEMS spatial light modulator (Kilo-SLM), incorporated into the test bed shown in Fig. 1.
+A major problem standard multi-photon microscopy faces is correcting for scattering media.
+Super Penetration Multi-Photon Microscopy (S-MPM), was pioneered by the Cui Lab at Howard Hughes Medical Center (currently at Purdue University) and recently reported by Boston University on focusing light through static and dynamic strongly scattering media.
+Developed at Boston University and commercialized by Boston Micromachines, the enabling component is a fast MEMS spatial light modulator (Kilo-S-SLM), incorporated into the test bed shown to the right.
 With this component, images of 1 µm diameter fluorescent beads through 280 µm thick mouse skull reached image depths of about 500 µm.